Robpol86/robpol86.com/docs/raspberry_pi_project_fi.rst

 The first step is getting the OS to recognize the modem.
 There is a problem with some 3G USB modems in that they simulate a virtual CD-ROM drive (ZeroCD mode).
-This drive has drivers and software needed by Windows and OS X to control the modem.
-However this trick doesn't work well on Linux.
-It usually sees the CD-ROM drive and stops probing for more hardware so the modem isn't available.
+This drive has drivers and software needed by Windows and OS X to control the modem, and once installed and running that software takes care of switching the device into modem mode.
+However this trick doesn't work well on Linux since we don't (and can't) use that software to do the switch.
+So we only see the virtual CD-ROM drive (or SD card if it has one) and not the modem.

 You can see this for yourself: plug in the modem into a USB port on the Raspberry Pi and run ``lsusb``.
 You should see something like this: